USPTO Examiner RUFO LOUIS J - Art Unit 1795

 Executive Summary

-Examiner RUFO, LOUIS J works in Art Unit 1795 and has examined 424 patent applications in our dataset.
-With an allowance rate of 68.4%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 31 months.
+Examiner RUFO, LOUIS J works in Art Unit 1795 and has examined 375 patent applications in our dataset.
+With an allowance rate of 65.3%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 33 months.

 Allowance Patterns

-Examiner RUFO, LOUIS J's allowance rate of 68.4% places them in the 22% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner RUFO, LOUIS J's allowance rate of 65.3% places them in the 26% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns